-Being respectful also just means taking into account that this is shared space and community of people.
-All of your actions have impact on other people.
-For example, you leave a mess you have created a problem somebody else has to take care of.
+Being respectful also just means taking into account that this is shared space and a community of people.
+All of your actions have an impact on other people.
+For example, if you leave a mess you have created a problem somebody else has to take care of.

 Respect also means hearing it if somebody tells you you have crossed the line.
 Arguing with them about their experience is not acceptable behavior.

 We have a pretty sweet thing going with this community in the space, and we aim to keep it that way.